 There are over 50 homophone mistakes in this story.
 Can your students find them all?
 Tony decided two make a Valentine’s pitcher four his mother.
 He got out a clean, white peace of paper.
 Than, he got out his crayons and started to color.
 He drew his hole family.
 Then, he maid a yellow son in the blew sky.
 When he was done, Tony rote, “Eye

+10 Awesome Dictionary Activities Are you looking for some fun activities for National Dictionary Day?
+It’s October 16th, which was Noah Webster’s (the father of the American dictionary) birthday!
 Hopefully, you’ve got dictionaries, maybe even a class set.
-They are, of course, great for looking up words and you will use them to teach dictionary skills, but there are also other great things you can do with these rather large volumes of words.
-Here are just a few ideas: Send your students on a Dictionary Scavenger Hunt.
-You can make one up yourself, or get
+They are, of course, great for looking up words and you will use them to teach dictionary skills, but there are also other great things you can do

 Multiplication problems are hiding all around the classroom, just waiting to be discovered by your students.
 Next time your class is feeling restless, and you just can’t bear to make them do another set of math problems, give everyone a clipboard (or every pair–this would be a terrific activity to do with a partner) and challenge them to find and solve as many multiplication problems